 Albert Bandura is one of the most important psychologists in modern history.
 His work did not disprove the work of the behaviorists, but it added more pieces to the puzzle.

-These puzzle pieces formed a bridge that connected traditional ideas of conditioning to cognitive processes.
+These puzzle pieces formed a bridge that connected traditional conditioning ideas to cognitive processes.
 Sure, people can learn a behavior after experiencing the consequences that come from that behavior.
 But even if people do not perform a behavior themselves, they can pick up on that behavior through observation.

 The Bobo Doll Experiment